lauricella/tau-analysis/README.md

 # UPDATE 2026

-The dataset updated in 2026 (i.e., the content of the `DATA` folder in our internal archive) is available in this repository under the `update_2026/` directory.
+The dataset updated in 2026 is available in this repository under the `update_2026/` directory.